-Student's placement and status during due process proceedings (hearing, judicial review)
+Student's placement and status during due process proceedings (hearing, appeal, judicial review)

 Generally, during any of these proceedings, the student remains in his or her current placement, unless you and the school agree to a different placement.
-However, there are the exceptions to this general rule:
+However, there are these exceptions to this general rule:

-- If the proceeding involves the student's initial admission to school, the student will be placed in school until the proceedings are completed, as long as you consent to such placement. - If the proceeding involves a disagreement about the student's interim alternative educational setting, the student remains in the interim alternative educational setting chosen by the school for up to 45 school days, pending the hearing officer's decision, unless you and the school agree on a different placement.
+- If the proceeding involves the student's initial admission to school, the student will be placed in school until the proceedings are completed, as long as you consent to such placement. - If the proceeding involves a disagreement about the student's IAES, the student remains in the IAES chosen by the school for up to 45 school days, pending the IHO's decision, unless you and the school agree on a different placement.